 I’ve been in this line of work long enough to know the wisdom of not making plans too far in advance—who knows how I’ll feel about this site a year from now.
 But, here are some plans for the next few months, and if we like it (meaning, both us the creators and you the readers), we’ll keep going:

-• On The Simple Show, we’re going to shift to deep-dive series of topics, exploring one idea over the course of about a month.
+• On the podcast, we’re going to shift to deep-dive series of topics, exploring one idea over the course of about a month.
 We’ll go back and forth between heavier and lighter subjects—navigating a faith crisis, followed by our favorite children’s books, for example.
-Still working on the tag line, but it’ll be something about clearing a path in a confusion of fog.

 • AoS will follow suit, pairing essays with podcast episodes for further nuance, depth, and perspective.